Prapthi564/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 ## Exercise 1: Add new users to Microsoft Entra ID

+In this exercise, you will add new users to Microsoft Entra ID, assign them to the FSLogix permission group, and then assign the users to the appropriate Azure Virtual Desktop application group to grant access to published resources.

 1. Navigate to the Azure portal, then search for **Microsoft Entra ID (1)** in the search bar and select **Microsoft Entra ID (2)** from the suggestions.

     ![ws name.](media/dev3.png)